 He served previously as the Vice President of MXD Development where he shared responsibility for the company's business development and marketing tasks.
-While his expertise is in Feasibility and Development Market Studies for the Public and Private Sector, his various projects included Mixed Use, Downtown Revitalization, Retail Repositioning and Adaptive Re-Use Studies, Hotel Feasibility Studies, Transit Oriented Development Planning, Airport Master Planning and Resort Master Planning.
+While his expertise planted Market Studies for the Public and Private Sector, his various projects included Mixed is in Feasibility and Development Market Studies for the Public and Private Sector, his various projects included Mixed Use, Downtown Revitalization, Retail Repositioning and Adaptive Re-Use Studies, Hotel Feasibility Studies, Transit Oriented Development Planning, Airport Master Planning and Resort Master Planning.